 Polyorchidism is a very rare condition.
 Men with this condition are born with more than two testes, also known as testicles or gonads.
 There are only about 200 known reported cases.
 In the vast majority of cases, the individuals have three testes.
-There are reported cases of someone having four or more testicles.
+There are

 The additional testicle is usually located within the scrotum.
 In some cases, though, it may be higher in the inguinal (groin) area, closer to the lower abdominal wall or within the abdomen entirely.